-Please refer to the index of applications and documents in support of budget of the second s
+Please refer to the index of applications and documents in support of the second seco

 Thank you for your time and consideration of this important matter.
 Please do not hesitate to contact me at (312) 660-1611 if any further information is needed.